Best Brake Fluids: Get The Ultimate Stopping Power

 The biggest complaint about this product is, while ordering online, it may not have a lid, and the seal may break during shipping.
 This is problematic because brake fluid absorbs water at a faster rate if the seal is broken.
 It can also be contaminated if it's not sealed properly.

 This brake fluid features a European formula with very high wet and dry temperature ratings.
-It exceeds DOT 3 and 4 specifications and provides superior braking performance when you race or if you rally.
+It exceeds DOT 3 and 4 specifications and provides superior braking performance in any high-performance environment.
 The product also has excellent anti-vapor lock features.

 Castrol SRF reigns supreme when it comes to high-end brake fluid for racing.
 It has a wet boiling point that is higher than most high-performance brake fluids’ dry boiling point.
 After using this fluid you can hammer down the brakes, yet you won't lose braking capacity and your pedal won't go to the floor.
 It consistently withstands the brake heat when you’re racing.